qgis/QGIS-Enhancement-Proposals/QEP-auxiliary-storage.rst

 Beside usual types (string, real, integer), we may also think of geometry types.
 We only consider types that can be converted to atomic types (string for WKT or WKB)
 The user should be able to edit values in these columns when the layer is in editing mode.

-- These values should not be stored in the source, and should be carried by the project, i.e. when the project file is moved or copied, the auxiliary data are still there.
+- These values should not be stored with the source data, and should be carried by the project, i.e. when the project file is moved or copied, the auxiliary data are still there.

 - Adding a new row to the layer also adds a new row for each auxiliary field (with a null or default value)